Making Referrals to Disclosure Scotland Policy

 Where there is an historical allegation of harm or inappropriate behaviour about someone who is no longer in regulated work with us but which we believe would, in all probability, have led to the 2 conditions being met, we will consider whether we want to make a referral but the legal responsibility applies only after 28 February 2011 when PVG was first introduced.

-Where it is necessary to make a referral, this process will be carried out by the Designated Safeguarding Person.
+Where it is necessary to make a referral, this process will be carried out by the Safeguarding Officer.
 In their absence, the referral process will be carried out by the Chairperson.
-Those who are in a position which may involve carrying out disciplinary action which may result in the removal from regulated work or dismissal of someone in regulated work must ensure they notify the Designated Safeguarding Person or, in their absence, the Chairperson, of the legal requirement to make a referral where the conditions above have been met.
+Those who are in a position which may involve carrying out disciplinary action which may result in the removal from regulated work or dismissal of someone in regulated work must ensure they notify the Safeguarding Officer or, in their absence, the Chairperson, of the legal requirement to make a referral where the conditions above have been met.

 Failure to make a referral where required, may result in our organisation being prosecuted.
-It is therefore essential that those involved in carrying out disciplinary action notify the Designated Safeguarding Person or the Chairperson when both conditions for making a referral have been met.
+It is therefore essential that those involved in carrying out disciplinary action notify the Safeguarding Officer or the Chairperson when both conditions for making a referral have been met.